A randomized algorithm for nonconvex minimization with inexact evaluations and complexity guarantees: A randomized algorithm with expected descent

 \end{fact}

-We suppose that when our algorithm requests a gradient evaluation at the iterate $x_k$, it receives the approximate value $g_k$, and if it requests a Hessian, it receives the inexact value $H_k$.
-We make the following assumption on the inexactness in these quantities. \begin{assump} At all iterations \(k\), the errors in the gradient and Hessian oracles satisfy
+We suppose that when our algorithm requests a gradient evaluation at the iterate $x_k$, it receives the approximate value $g_k$, and if it requests a Hessian, it receives a symmetric approximation $H_k$, together with a unit-norm approximation to the minimum eigenvector $\inexact p_{k}$ and the value $\inexact \lambda_k := \inexact p_k^T H_k \inexact p_k$.

+We make the following assumption on the inexactness in $H_k$. \begin{assump} At all iterations \(k\), the errors in the gradient and Hessian oracles satisfy

 \end{assump} We could tolerate a greater degree of Hessian inexactness, specifically, \(\|H_{k} - \grad^{2} f(x_{k})\| \leq \frac29\max\{ \epsilon_{H}, |\lambda_{\min}(H_{k})|\}\).
 However, since Hessian steps are taken infrequently in practice, this looser tolerance does not have great practical consequence, so we opt for the simpler analysis afforded by the bound of Assumption~\ref{assump:inexactness}.